AdobeDocs/workfront.en/help/administration-and-setup/customize-workfront/creating-custom-status-and-priority-labels/create-customize-issue-severities.md

 # Create and customize issue severities

-As an `Adobe Workfront administrator`, you can customize the default severities existing in `Workfront` or create new severities that users can associate with issues in `Workfront`.
+As an Adobe Workfront administrator, you can customize the default severities existing in Workfront or create new severities that users can associate with issues in Workfront.

 Issues are unexpected events that can prevent your projects from finishing on time or within budget.
 You can use severities to define how serious an issue is.